-There are three regularly scheduled Board meetings during the 2022-23 year:
+There are three regularly scheduled Board meetings during the 2023-24 year:

-September - FAC Innovation & Policy Conference September 14-15, 2022 - JW Marriott Miami, Miami-Dade County
+September - FAC Innovation & Policy Conference September 13-15, 2023 - Orlando Marriott Lake Mary, Seminole County

 The Board approves the FAC Budget for the upcoming fiscal year and the legislative policy committees meet to begin work on the legislative platform for the upcoming legislative session.
-There is also a Board exclusive extended meeting and event on evening of Thursday, September 15th.
+There is also a Board extended meeting on Friday, September 15th and event on evening of Thursday, September 14th.

-November - FAC Legislative Conference
+November - FAC Legislative Conference November 15-17, 2023 - Grand Hyatt Tampa Bay, Hillsborough County

-November 30 - December 2, 2022 - Hilton St. Petersburg Bayfront, Pinellas County